microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     WHERE (NOT( ([a0] IS NULL)))
     ```

-1. To change the behavior of our join, we'll first navigate to the **Modeling** tab and select the **Manage relationships** option to edit the current relationship.
+1. Since all of our sales include a customer key, we can improve our performance by changing the default join.
+We'll navigate now to the **Modeling** tab and select the **Manage relationships** option.

     ![Manage relationships.](./Media/ManageRelationships.png)